H4HWV2011/msjarvis-public-docs/thesis/27-web-research-and-autonomy.md

 - **Web research gateway (8009)**
   - A separate HTTP service on port `8009` exposes a `/search` endpoint that accepts JSON requests of the form `{"query": "<string>", "max_results": <int>}`.
   - The gateway returns results as an object with `count`, the original `query`, and a `results` list containing fields such as `title`, `snippet`, `url`, and `source`.
-  - The optimized learner uses this gateway rather than direct arbitrary web access, so policies and filters can be centralized.
+  - The optimized learner and the ULTIMATE orchestration path both use this gateway rather than direct arbitrary web access, so policies and filters can be centralized.

 - **Semantic memory integration**
   - Summarized research items are stored in the `autonomous_learning` collection, with embeddings and metadata including `topic`, `title`, `url`, `learned_at`, and `cycle_number`.